13tinydots/ProjectShowcaseHW/README.md

 Updated general layout to `work-examples-body` for flexbox implementation.
 5/13/2021 5:43a

 Added `topproject.jpeg` to main body and set attritbutes for `.first-project-section` of CSS.
 5/13/2021 9:04a

+Refactored existing code to avoid CSS conflicts between classes.
+5/14/2021 8:50a